VSanjith-08/Bank-Management/README.md

 ###### ########## ######
 # To make a folder as repo
+# go to that folder and type the following:
+git init
+git status
-go to that folder and type the following: git init git status git add . git commit -m "Created filenames" git remote add origin link git branch # If it returns master to display main git push origin master
+git add .
+git commit -m "Created filenames" git branch # If it returns master to display main git push origin master

 # [or] to change branch
 git branch -M main
 git branch

+git push origin main

+# To view all the branch
+git branch -a

+# To switch from branches
+git checkout branch-name

+# To see the difference btw the main and the given branch
+git diff branch-name

+# To merge given branch to the main branch
+git merge branch-name
 git push origin main